Lee Jae Myung: 2024 martial law crisis

+Presidential campaigns

+2017 presidential election

+At the end of 2016, Park Geun-hye–Choi Soon-sil Gate broke.
+At a series of protests that took place across the country, Lee attracted national attention with his strong speeches, stating that "President Park Geun-hye is no longer our president".
+He ranked second in various public opinion polls after Moon Jae-in in the Democratic Party 2017 primary.
+An official from the leadership of the DP stated that "I think Lee Jae Myung's support rate can rise by up to 20% because the support of the loyal Democratic Party voters is highly concentrated.
+There is also an expectation that he may use a similar strategy to Roh Moo-hyun to significantly shore up his support in just a few regions."
+Lee was considered part of the progressive wing in the Democratic Party.

+However, as the protests began to dim with the impeachment of the President and removal of her in favor of Hwang Kyo-ahn, Lee Jae Myung's approval rating, who was popular for his remarks on the scandal, also fell.
+In the end, Lee Jae Myung's first presidential election ended in him placing third in the primary, with 347,647 votes.
+He was second to Ahn Hee-jung, who placed second with 353,631 votes, and Moon Jae-in, who won 936,419 votes and a majority.
+He would go on to defeat Hong Joon-pyo, Ahn Cheol-soo, Yoo Seung-min, and Sim Sang-jung to win the Presidency.

-2022 presidential campaign
+2022 presidential election

-Lee declared his bid in the 2022 presidential election in July 2021, and emphasized policies that would ensure equality for people of all backgrounds in the nation, and heighten Korea's standing abroad as a nation that provides public goods for global communities.
+Lee declared his bid in the 2022 presidential election in July 2021 and emphasized policies that would ensure equality for people of all backgrounds in the nation, and heighten Korea's standing abroad as a nation that provides public goods for global communities.
 "We are situated in a time of a great transformation," Lee said in a televised address immediately following his nomination.
 "My first objective, if I am elected president, would be to help Korea take the lead in fighting climate change, the global pandemic and the ever-speedy technological revolution.
 My second objective would be to help this nation achieve economic growth during this time of great struggle.
 When it comes to policies to boost the people's welfare and well-being, there is no left or right; there is no ideological differences.
 I am ready to try anything and everything if it means the people can lead better livelihoods."

 Lee became the nominee of the Democratic Party of Korea on 10 October 2021.
 Lee won a majority of the votes in the primary and made it directly to the presidential election without a runoff.
 In his acceptance speech, Lee expressed his ambition to create the new Republic of Korea through reform and practice.

-In the general election, Lee lost to Yoon Suk-yeol of the People Power Party, 47.8% to 48.6%.
+In the general election, Lee lost to Yoon Suk Yeol of the People Power Party, 47.8% to 48.6%.

-2022 South Korean by-election

-On 7 May 2022, Lee declared his candidacy in the June 2022 South Korean by-elections running for Incheon Gyeyang District B vacant seat in the National Assembly.
-Lee won the seat in the elections on 1 June 2022.

-The motion for arrest, which was reapproved by the prosecution, was rejected along with a large number of rebel votes within the party.